Charles Lightfoot Roman: Career

 After graduating, Roman worked for the Montreal General Hospital in various duties, including house surgeon, senior resident, admitting officer and acting medical superintendent.
 Two years later, he become a physician for Montreal Cottons Limited, becoming one of the first industrial medicine doctors in the province.
 He remained at the company for the rest of his career, rising to the position of medical director before retiring.

 During his career, he became an expert in industrial medicine and advanced knowledge in what is now called the field of occupational medicine.
 He specialized in the area of workplace accidents.
 His research included health and safety for cotton mill workers, likely inspired by his uncle, Charles Victor Roman, who was also respected in the medical field and lost his leg due to an accident at a cotton mill at age 17.
 His research was published in the Canadian Medical Association Journal and influenced health and safety protocols in factories and mills.

 In 1953, Roman was honoured as a Fellow of the Industrial Medical Association in Los Angeles.
 He travelled across North America lecturing about industrial medicine.
 He kept working until shortly before his death in 1961.

 Freemasonry

 Roman was a member of the Freemasonry, being initiated into Valleyfield Lodge on March 28, 1923.
 Six years later, he was elected as the Worshipful Master, and later become District Deputy Grand Master for Montreal District No. 3 in 1934.
-He was an honorary member of multiple lodges, and become Deputy Grand Master of the Grand Lodge of Quebec in October 1950.
+He was an honorary member of multiple lodges, and became Deputy Grand Master of the Grand Lodge of Quebec in October 1950.

 Two years later, in 1952, he was elected Grand Master, and is believed to be the first Black person to be the head of a traditional or mainstream Grand Lodge in North America.